PaddlePaddle/models/PaddleNLP/Research/ACL2019-KTNET/readme.md

 #### 2. Tokenization

 Tokenization should be performed for retrieval.
 We use the same tokenizer with [BERT](https://github.com/google-research/bert).
-For ReCoRD, run the following command to tokenize the raw dataset (or directly download our output from [link](TODO)):
+For ReCoRD, run the following command to tokenize the raw dataset (or directly download our output from [link](https://baidu-nlp.bj.bcebos.com/KTNET_preprocess_tokenize_result_record.tar.gz)):
 ```
 cd retrieve_concepts/tokenization_record
-python3 do_tokenization.py --do_lower_case
+python3 do_tokenization.py
 ```
-For SQuAD, run the following command to process the NER tagged dataset (or directly download our output from [link](TODO)):
+For SQuAD, run the following command to process the NER tagged dataset (or directly download our output from [link](https://baidu-nlp.bj.bcebos.com/KTNET_preprocess_tokenize_result_squad.tar.gz)):
 ```
 cd retrieve_concepts/tokenization_squad
-python3 do_tokenization.py --do_lower_case
+python3 do_tokenization.py
 ```

 #### 3. Retrieve WordNet